cvc5/ethos/user_manual.md

 A declared function can be marked with at most one of the above attributes or an error is thrown.

-A parameter in a function symbol declaration may be marked with the following attribute:
+A parameter may be marked with the following attribute:

 - `:list`, denoting that the parameter should be treated as a list when appearing as a child of an application of a right (left) associative operator.